jamin-eisenberg/learner-v-learner-games/README.md

 ## Use Instructions
 To run this project you will need Java, unless you are running 64-bit Windows.
-Navigate to the folder that corresponds to your operating system and run the executable file.
+Navigate to the folder that corresponds to your operating system, unzip it, and run the executable file.
 A window should open.

 Restrictions to input are listed clearly in the paragraphs above input.